 Fortunately, in recent years there has been a surge in the number of vegetarian and vegan specific restaurants that have opened.
 As a meat free chef, these are the type of venues that we will most enjoy working in.

-As meat free diets have become more popularOpens in a new tab., so to have the number of meat free restaurants and a desire to attract chefs who are happy to cook under these restricted conditions.
+As meat free diets have become more popular, so to have the number of meat free restaurants and a desire to attract chefs who are happy to cook under these restricted conditions.

 Many ‘ordinary’ chefs snub the idea of working in a place that does not serve meat.
 This is a huge benefit for the vegetarian chef as it means there is less competition and the kitchens are willing to pay more to attract the right chefs.